 Sixteen other states currently allow independent practice as they have faced the same challenge that Missouri is trying to resolve, providing quality healthcare to a growing population.
 Thousands of people are showing up in the emergency room because they don't have a primary care doctor and need some sort of healthcare service.
 According to the article, by 2014, another half-million Missourians will look for primary care and 'country doctors' are in short supply.

 NPs see themselves as a possible way to help solve the primary care coverage issue.
 If more states approve independent coverage, it's likely that nurse practitioner career opportunities will increase, but will it happen fast enough to fill the primary care void?

-For an in-depth look at the approach to team-based care and the issues surrounding it, check out CompHealth’s webinar hosted by Therus Kolff, MD, MPH; and Lisa Shock, MHS, PA-C.
+For an in-depth look at the approach to team-based care and the issues surrounding it, check out CompHealth’s webinar that I hosted along with Therus Kolff, MD, MPH.